abcsFrederick/l2p/README.md

 <pre>
 l2p = list to pathway

+Available functions:
+l2p(list)               - return a data frame with proabilities that input arg (list of genes) matches a pathway m2h(list)               - convert mouse to human gene symbols l2pu(genelist,universelist)    - l2p but with a universe file l2pmsig(list)           - use the MSIG (molecular signatures DB from Broad http://software.broadinstitute.org/gsea/msigdb/ ) l2pumsig(list,universe) - use MSIG DB with a universe.

 This an R package for "gene set enrichment".
 The interface is a function "l2p()".
 The output is a data frame with the following fields ...